m0rningdawning/email-checker-pc/README.md

 This is a small application written in JS with Imap and mailparser modules that reads and saves raw e-mail data to txt files.
 The app utilizes the node-notifier module to handle notifications.

 ## Compilation

+Before the compilation run `npm install` to install all dependencies.

 Windows:
 `npx pkg@4.5.1 -t node14-win-x64 -o reader-windows.exe -d reader.js`